 Challenge your client's balance by having them walk forwards, backward, or laterally to deactivate the lights.
 For beginners, you can create a "beam" on the floor and place the lights on either side.
 As their balance improves, you can use an elevated surface for more of a challenge.
 You can also set the lights directly in their path to having them step over.

 Working on reaching outside of the base of support is a great way to improve trunk stability.
 You can start by placing two lights on either side of the client and have them reach to deactivate them.
-For an added challenge, include more lights, assign a colour to a limb, and increase the distance the client has to reach in order to deactivate a light.
-Of course, this exercise could be done in sitting (plinth, standard chair, wheelchair or Theraball) or in standing.
+For an added challenge, include more lights, assign a colour to a limb, and increase the distance the client has to reach to deactivate a light.
+Of course, this exercise could be done in sitting (plinth, standard chair, wheelchair or Theraball) or standing.